-When there is a wound, infection or problem with a foot ulcer, a podiatrist has the specialist knowledge to treat it and Tiptoe Podiatry Clinic are proud to specialise in Chemotherapy effects on the feet and wound care.
+When there is a wound, infection or problem with a foot ulcer, a podiatrist has the specialist knowledge to treat it and Tiptoe Podiatry Clinic are proud to specialise in wound care and chemotherapy effects on the feet (see also our specialist cancer related page).

 Our services are available to all patients, whether they be an inpatient of a local hospital, a housebound patient, or an outpatient of a department such as Oncology, Vascular, Rheumatology or Diabetes.
 Patients can be referred via their doctor, nurse or they can simply arrange an appointment themselves.